What Happens If You Unknowingly Deposit a Fake Check?

 Every day, unsuspecting business owners deposit fake checks only to find out later that they’ve been duped.
 So, what happens if you unknowingly deposit a fake check?
 The unfortunate result is that, depending on the situation, you could now be out of pocket and suffer financial losses for your mistake.

-While checks still make up 6.5% of non-cash payments, scammers will use them to try and take goods for free.
+While checks made up 18% of non-cash payments in 2023, scammers will use them to try and take goods for free.
 Merchants are then left to deal with the losses.
-In 2021, those losses amounted to $78 million from 39,000 fake check scams reported to the Federal Trade Commission.
+In 2023, those losses amounted to $138 million from 32,164 fake check scams reported to the Federal Trade Commission.

 If you unknowingly deposit a counterfeit check, it’s impossible to access those funds.
 They’re gone.
 Worse, the bank might hold you personally liable for any losses they incur if the check was fraudulent.
 Then there is a risk that a criminal investigation may be opened if the check is determined to be counterfeit.